cxcunningham/aus-pyroregion-niches/README.md

-# Code to delineate Australia's pyroregions and their risk of shifting under climate change.
+# Reorganisation of Australia's pyroregions under climate change.

 This code accompanies the paper, "Pyrogeography in flux: reorganisation of Australian fire regimes in a hotter world" by Calum X. Cunningham, Grant J. Williamson, Rachael H. Nolan, Lina Teckentrup, Matthias M. Boer, and David M.J.S.
 Bowman